shohanurshihab/React_Native/README.md

    - Simple tic-tac-toe game using React Native.

 8. **Project 8: Music Player (Nathtube)**

    - Develop a music player application using React Native.
    - Implement features for playing, pausing, and seeking in the music player.

+9. **Project 9: Trial for Stack RN_Nvigation (Navv)**

+   - Develop a trial application using React Native.
+   - Implement features for navigation using React Navigation.

+10. **Project 10: E-commerce app (Mobomarket)**

+- Implement features for navigation using React Navigation.
+- Used stack navigation for navigation and passing data.

 ## Getting Started